BookGen/BookGen/README.md

 + `NOARCHIVE` : Do not generate ZIPs ( unless specifically requested, eg with the `zip` argument ).

++ `VECTORIZE` : Vectorize the final PDFs instead of leaving them with embedded fonts.
+Specifying this option may help with fonts which do not play nicely with printers.
+However, this will disable text selection on computers, so you should not use this option when compiling for digital distribution.

 + `VERBOSE` : Shows verbose output ; especially useful for debugging LaTeX.

 ### Overrides